 Abigail’s work has been presented in galleries, theatres, architecture festivals and showcased by the British Council.
 It has been presented nationally across the UK including: Battersea Arts Centre, ICA, Southbank Centre, The Barbican, The National, Forest Fringe, The Wellcome Collection, Attenborough Centre for Contemporary Arts, Wales Millennium centre, Latitude and Summerhall.
 Internationally, her work has toured Europe, China, Australia, South Korea, Japan, Canada and the USA.

 Lucy Hayhoe is a live artist making installation based experiences and performances.
 Her work ranges from intimate encounters to large-scale installations.
 Hayhoe is interested in collective creation and open structures that encourage social engagement.
-She graduated from Goldsmiths College in 2006 where she studied Drama and Theatre Arts and is currently preparing to undertake an MA in Narrative Environments at Central Saint Martins in September 2017.
+Lucy also makes work as part of artistic duo Haworth + Hayhoe.
+Through elements of surprise and play their work affords participants an alternative experience of everyday spaces.
+Lucy is currently undertaking an MA in Narrative Environments at Central Saint Martins.